AmaanHUB/vagrant-provisioning-task/README.md

 * Make sure these are installed before doing any of this
 * These can be installed from your relevant package manager

+## Introduction

+This should be a simple way to run an app written for Sparta Global.

 ## Get What You Need